Business in Bahrain for Expats: An Expert Guide 2026

 • Clean legal and criminal record

-Certain regulated sectors may require additional approvals or qualifications.
+Certain industries may require additional approvals or professional qualifications.

 Business TypeMinimum Capital (BHD)Notes